ls1intum/Artemis/docs/dev/setup/bamboo-bitbucket-jira.rst

 **Get evaluation licenses for Atlassian products:** `Atlassian Licenses <https://my.atlassian.com/license/evaluation>`__

-1. Click on new Trial License and choose either Bamboo, Bitbucket and Jira Service Management.
+1. Get licenses for Bamboo, Bitbucket and Jira Service Management.

    - Bamboo: Select Bamboo (Server) and ``not installed yet``
    - Bitbucket: Select Bitbucket (Data Center) and ``not installed yet``
-   - Jira: Select Jira Service Management (formerly Service Desk) (Data Center) and ``not installed yet``
+   - Jira: Select Jira Service Management (Data Center) and ``not installed yet``

 2. Provide the just created license key during the setup and create an admin user with the same credentials in all 3 applications.
    Also, you can select the evaluation/internal/test/dev setups if you are asked.